kurapica/PLoop/README.md

 If only a normal table passed to the class to create the object, the object will be created with no parameters, and then any key-value paris in the table will be tried to write to the object (just like obj[key] = value).
 If you want some parameters be passed into the class's constructor, the features will be added in the **Attribute** system.

-With the **Storage**, the reading and writing are the quickest, but normally, we need to do more things when the object's properties are accessed, like return a default value when data not existed.
+With the **Field**, the reading and writing are the quickest, but normally, we need to do more things when the object's properties are accessed, like return a default value when data not existed.
 So, here is a full example to show **Get** and **Set** :

 	class "Person"